daviddetorres/hipster-metrics-with-prometheus/README.md

 # That sounds good, but how do I integrate it in my cluster?
 Prometheus can be deployed directly in a cluster.
 All that is needed is to set a deployment with the Prometheus image and a ConfigMap that will be used to pass the configuration file with the definition of the metrics and where to get them.
-Here are some examples of a simple deployment with the service and the ConfigMap.

-// Prometheus-manifest

 This would be the usual way to deploy Prometheus, but in this case we will introduce Prometheus Operator.
 But, what is Prometheus Operator and why is it better for Sam?

 First of all, after its installation with helm it automatically comes with a set of basic out-of-the-box metrics that we all need in our clusters, like information about the node, the pods or the Kubernetes services.
-Also automatizes the creation of rbac and comes with an alert manager and a Grafana just ready to use with useful dashboards available in 1 click.
+Also automatizes the creation of rbac and comes with an alert manager and a Grafana just ready to use with useful dashboards available in one click.

 This all is enough to make Sam happy for not having to prepare and configure standard setups for her cluster, so let's get a Prometheus operator in our Hipster Shop cluster: